RevoltTV/react-component-starter/README.md

-# react-component-starter
+# React Component Starter Kit

-Boilerplate for creating a new React component
+Boilerplate for creating a new React component.
+Contains necessary setup for easy development and publishing